 You’ve got a great looking website.
 Your service or products are the best in the biz and you even have one of those blog thingies.
 Rad.
 But do you have a plan for that blog thingy?
 Or, as it’s better known: a content plan?

-But that blog thingy is a crucial part of you marketing mix and when we say crucial mean really flipping important.
+Your blog is a crucial part of your marketing mix.
+And when we say crucial, we mean really flipping important.
 But you know this.

 Creating, posting and sharing regular content on your website is one of the single most important marketing activities you can do in the current digital ecosystem.

 Content informs your audience, builds trust and – when the time comes – hands you a lead who understands your products or services and is ready to buy from you and only you.

 Great content cuts down on lead times and increases close rates because when you’ve answered all their questions with great content there’s no need to demonstrate your value by lowering your prices.

 Now that it’s crystal clear your blog-thingy is actually a super important part of your business, you’ll be chomping at the bit to head off, bash out a few great write ups and fire them into your blog.

 Woooah boy.
 Wait a moment.
 It is not enough to just create great content.